Turkey as food: Production and preparation

+A whole smoked turkey cooked for Thanksgiving dinner.

 Turkeys are sold sliced and ground, as well as whole in a manner similar to chicken with the head, feet, and feathers removed.
 Turkey crowns are the breast of the bird with its legs and wings removed.
 Frozen whole turkeys remain popular.
 Sliced turkey is frequently used as a sandwich meat or served as cold cuts; in some cases where recipes call for chicken, it can be used as a substitute.
 Ground turkey is sold and frequently marketed as a healthy alternative to ground beef.
 Without careful preparation, cooked turkey is usually considered to end up less moist than other poultry meats such as chicken or duck.